me537saw/product/docs/specs.md

 ## OVERVIEW

-Product Description
+### Product Description

-Market Need
+1.Market Need
-There are a limited amount of portable traditional bow saws that can be brought in a set of camping gear without requiring a significant amount of space.
+...There are a limited amount of portable traditional bow saws that can be brought in a set of camping gear without requiring a significant amount of space.

-Key Features/ Functionality
+2.Key Features/ Functionality
-Our product will be able to be assembled and disassembled easily and stored safely in a small amount of space.
+...Our product will be able to be assembled and disassembled easily and stored safely in a small amount of space.
 This will make it easy and convenient for hikers or backpackers who would use this to cut branches or other pieces of wood for the use in a fire.

-Other Product Compatibility,
+3.Other Product Compatibility,
 Ecosystem, etc.

-Initial compatibility would be limited.
+...Initial compatibility would be limited.
 If product ecosystem is expanded down the road, it could potentially include other camping items that would fit together.

-Stakeholders
+### Stakeholders
 Target User
 Who will use your product?
 The primary target market would be the avid outdoors consumer.
 We are positioning this product to target people who hike and camp overnight often and would require a portable box saw needed when gathering firewood.
 Other potential users could be outdoors construction and service people who would require a compact saw tool for unexpected needs or obstacles.
 Target Purchaser